lhdv/photoup/README.md

 ## PhotoUp

-A simple webapp to receive files through http and save them to disk
+A simple webapp to receive files through http and save them on disk